Alan W. Partin: Career

 In 2005, Partin was appointed the David Hall McConnell Professor in the Department of Urology.
 While serving in this role, he co-led a study with Stephen J. Freedland which demonstrated that men with high PSA levels prior to prostate removal surgery were significantly more likely to have advanced clinical stages of cancer.
 In 2013, Partin adapted his tables based on a study of more than 5,600 men treated at JHU.
 His research team found that having a PSA level of 10 and above was a better cut-off for predicting the spread of disease compared to lower levels.
 He was later appointed the first holder of the Jakurski Family Directorship, effective January 1, 2015.

 Personal life

-Partin and his wife Vicky share four children together.
+Partin and his wife Vicky resided in Baltimore, MD and died in Baltimore Maryland in 2023 at 62.
+They had two sons.